Canon 1Ds Mark III vs Nikon D850

-The Canon EOS-1Ds Mark III and the Nikon D850 are two professional cameras that were officially introduced, respectively, in August 2007 and July 2017.
+The Canon EOS-1Ds Mark III and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in August 2007 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 45.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 45.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds Mark III vs Nikon D850

-The physical size and weight of the Canon 1Ds Mark III and the Nikon D850 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1Ds Mark III and the Nikon D850.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1Ds Mark III – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (25 percent) than the Canon 1Ds Mark III.
 Moreover, the D850 is markedly lighter (27 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.